Super Typhoon Kong-rey Makes Landfall In Taiwan - UrduPoint

 Super Typhoon Kong-rey Makes Landfall In Taiwan

-Keelung, (APP - UrduPoint / Pakistan Point News - 31st Oct, 2024) Super Typhoon Kong-rey made landfall in Taiwan on Thursday as one of the most powerful storms to hit the island in years, whipping up 10-metre waves and forcing thousands of people to flee their homes.
+Keelung, (APP - UrduPoint / Pakistan Point News - 31st Oct, 2024) Super Typhoon Kong-rey made landfall in Taiwan on Thursday as one of the biggest storms to hit the island in decades, whipping up 10-metre waves, triggering floods and claiming at least one life.

-Packing maximum wind speeds of 184 kilometres per hour (114 miles per hour), Kong-rey hit the east coast at Chenggong town in Taitung County at 1:40 pm (0540 GMT), the Central Weather Administration said.
+Packing maximum wind speeds of 184 kilometres per hour (114 miles per hour), Kong-rey slammed into eastern Taiwan on Thursday afternoon, the Central Weather Administration said.

 It was the same strength as Typhoon Gaemi, which was the most powerful storm to hit Taiwan in eight years when it made landfall in July, but Kong-rey's radius of 320 kilometres made it the biggest in nearly three decades.

-"Its impact on all of Taiwan will be quite severe," Chu Mei-lin from the state weather forecaster, Central Weather Administration, warned.
+"Its impact on all of Taiwan will be quite severe," Chu Mei-lin from the Central Weather Administration warned.

 Work and schools across Taiwan were suspended on Thursday as people hunkered down ahead of the storm.

-The streets of Taipei were largely deserted as bursts of heavy rain and fierce wind lashed the capital.
+One person was killed when a falling tree crushed her vehicle on Thursday in the central county of Nantou, the National Fire Agency said.
+Another 73 have been injured in the wild weather.

-"This typhoon feels very strong," 52-year-old office worker Kevin Lin told AFP as he enjoyed a day off at home.
+"This typhoon feels very strong," 52-year-old office worker Kevin Lin told AFP.

 "I'm used to the many typhoons in Taiwan and I don't feel scared."